Characters: Queens Blade Main Characters

 - They also share the same ice cold demeanor, yet each has a soft spot for cats.
 If the similarities aren't deliberate, it's one hell of a coincidence.

-- Fate Worse than Death: In the second season of the anime series, it's heavily implied Risty crippled her after she smashed Irma's spine with her mace.
+- Fate Worse Than Death: In the second season of the anime series, it's heavily implied Risty crippled her after she smashed Irma's spine with her mace.
 While in the gamebooks' continuity, she's captured and nearly executed, but Echidna saves her at the last moment.
 She also appears in the manga adaptation of Rebellion, but not in the Rebellion's Illustrated Stories, much less in the anime for obvious reasons.
+She returns for real in the Vanquished Queens OVAs.

 - Fragile Speedster: She's fast, but not as durable as the rest of 'em.